MatthewGerber/raspberry-py/docs/brushed-dc-motor.md

 ![commutators-soldered](brushed-dc-motor/commutators-soldered.png)

 A few tips on this step:
-1. The smooth copper sheet might not adhere well with the solder.File or sand the surface end of the commutator segments that you will solder to the wires.
+1. The smooth copper sheet might not adhere well with the solder.
+File or sand the surface end of the commutator segments that you will solder to the wires.
 2. If you value your fingers, then use a soldering station as listed at the top of this page.
 3. Do not allow the solder to go very far up the commutator segment.
 The brushes need room to run unimpeded across